sradybites/hafnian/README.md

 # Hafnian in Python

 This project relates to my work in the McMahon Lab in the School of Applied and Engineering Physics at Cornell University.
 As part of my research on Gaussian Boson Sampling (GBS), I would like to further understand the hafnian and its (classical) computation, so I created this project to code algorithm(s) for its computation in Python.
-Currently, I am implementing the first algorithm presented in the paper listed in the Acknowledgments section.
-I plan on coding both the algorithms presented in the aforementioned paper, but I may not find it necessary after having done the first one.
-By the end of this project, I hope to better understand the hafnian, its classical computation, and how the complexity scales as graphs/matrices grow in size.

 ## Getting Started